 - Amitiza works by increasing fluid in the small intestine to help with the passage of stool.

 - It has many side-effects, including nausea, diarrhea, headache, urinary tract infection, abdominal pain, sinusitis, dizziness, vomiting, abdominal distention, and flatulence.
+It can also cause ischemic colitis, which is life-threatening.

 ANTIDIARRHEAL AGENTS DO NOT GET TO THE ROOT CAUSE OF IBS